Pachuchi420/lora_tools/readme.md

 * train_input_reader and eval_input_reader: These sections should be updated to point to your TFRecord files and label map.
 * batch_size, learning_rate, num_steps: Depending on your resources and the size of your dataset, you might also need to tweak these fields.

+Some more infromation regarding the models, below I give some recommendations:
+- SSD (Single Shot MultiBox Detector) with MobileNet: SSD is a very efficient model in terms of speed and is sufficient for tasks where high precision is not required.
+It can be combined with MobileNet, a lightweight and efficient base network designed to run on devices with limited computational resources.
+It's a good choice if speed is a concern.
+- Faster R-CNN (Region Proposal Network + Fast R-CNN): This is a slower but highly accurate model.
+It is often used when high precision is needed.
+It comes with various backbone options such as ResNet and Inception.

 6. Train the model: With everything set up, you're ready to train your model.
 Using the model_main_tf2.py script in the TensorFlow Object Detection API, you can start the training process.
 The command usually looks something like this:

 python model_main_tf2.py --pipeline_config_path=path_to_your_pipeline.config --model_dir=path_to_output_directory --alsologtostderr